Miyamura80/SuperParallel/README.md

 ## Limitations

 - No complex contract-contract call cases implemented
-- Database structure is not implemented
+- Concurrent Database structure to remove state bottleneck
+- All the L2 infra required
-- Does not support parallelization from bytecode directly
+- Does not support parallelization from bytecode directly (Solvable, but time-consuming)
 - More targeted bloom filter mutex lock operation in `superparallel.py` in step 1. (+ Advanced annotation to see which states are being locked, in which direction of the operation)

-## ETHGlobal London Prizes

-### Circle

-### WorldCoin
+- Handling collisions with bloom filters at scale